What is SAM-e?

 SAM-e is short for S-adenosylmethionine, a substance that occurs naturally in the cells of plants, animals, and humans.
 SAM-e is not an herb.
 Because the body produces less SAM-e with age, some people think that SAM-e may be a helpful supplement for certain diseases.
 In the United States, it is sold as a dietary supplement.

 In the United States, people use SAM-e to treat depression or to preserve emotional well-being.
-Studies show that SAM-e may help with symptoms of depression in the short term, but more studies are needed to compare SAM-e with no treatment and with conventional treatment.1
+SAM-e may help with symptoms of depression in the short term, but more studies are needed to compare SAM-e with no treatment and with conventional treatment.

 People diagnosed with bipolar disorder should not take SAM-e.